20 Things to Know Before Moving to Denver [2025]

 If you enjoy having all four seasons, moving to Denver will be perfect for you.
 You might think of Colorado and immediately imagine snow-capped mountains and ski resorts.
 While Colorado definitely offers that, you won’t necessarily find this type of winter wonderland climate in Denver.

-Denver sees over 300 sunny days a year, which is more than San Diego and Miami.
-While snow will fall during the winter, it hardly sticks on the ground for very long.
+Denver sees over 300 sunny days a year, and while snow will fall during the winter, it doesn’t usually stick on the ground for very long.

 Colorado Rocky Mountains

-Denver residents love the outdoors and take advantage of everything the centennial state has to offer.
-World-renowned ski resorts, white-water rafting, backcountry skiing, mountain biking… the state truly has it all.
-It’s no wonder why Denver is one of the top 10 healthiest cities in the US.
+Denver residents love the outdoors and take advantage of everything the Centennial State has to offer.
+World-renowned ski resorts, white-water rafting, backcountry skiing, mountain biking—the state truly has it all.
+It’s no wonder that Denver is one of the top 10 healthiest cities in the U.S.

 If you want to fit in right away, buy a bike and hit the mountains.
 Living in Denver will put you within prime distance of incredible outdoor recreation opportunities.